Drug Detox in Connecticut

 • State substance abuse agency

-• IOT, outpatient rehabilitation and outpatient methadone/buprenorphine or naltrexone treatment
+• Intensive outpatient treatment program, outpatient methadone/buprenorphine or naltrexone treatment and outpatient services

 Chemical Abuse Services Agency Inc Maas Methadone Supported Services - New Haven, CT

-Chemical Abuse Services Agency Inc Maas Methadone Supported Services provides drug detox in New Haven, CT, 06511 zip code.
+Chemical Abuse Services Agency Inc Maas Methadone Supported Services is a drug detox facility in New Haven, CT, 06511 zip code.

 Address: 426 East Street, New Haven, CT 06511 in New Haven County